yawlle/yawlle/README.md

 <h3>Hi!
 I'm Isabella!
 I am a Computer Engineering student at UFES.
-I like to study programming and learn new things! 😄 I am currently learning Front-End/Back-End with JS and Laravel, Mobile Development with Kotlin and React Native and Smart Contracts for Blockchain with Solidity. </h3>
+I like to study programming and learn new things! 😄 I am currently working on Mobile Development with Kotlin, especially with Jetpack Compose, MVVM and notions of clean architecture.
+I also work with Front-End/Back-End with JS and Laravel. </h3>

 #